areebajabbar942-ajs/Hotel-Management-System/README.md

  # Hotel-Management-System
-The Hotel Management System is a console-based application developed in C++ that automates the basic operations of a hotel.
-It allows users to manage rooms, customers, and bookings while storing all records in text files using file handling.
-The system also calculates bills based on room type, stay duration, meal services, air conditioning, and additional charges.

-This project demonstrates the practical implementation of C++ concepts including structures, functions, file handling, dynamic memory allocation, loops, conditional statements, and input validation.
+Hotels often face difficulties in managing room availability, customer records, bookings, and billing manually, which can lead to errors and inefficient operations.
+This Hotel Management System provides a simple console-based solution that automates room management, customer registration, booking, billing, and cancellation while securely storing records using file handling.
+The system improves accuracy, reduces manual work, and makes hotel operations more organized and efficient.

 Features:
 <br>